Thinking about researching stock tank pools and maybe even DIY-ing one this summer? Well, you have good taste, my friend.

 Hence, one of the best stock tank pool ideas is to permanently place it on a spot close to a water source.

-From there, you can either hang a hose over to the side to fill it up or if you want to take your stock tank pool filling to a higher level, you can drill holes and use a small pump to keep the water moving.
+From there, you can either hang a hose over to the side to fill it up or you can drill holes and use a small pump to keep the water moving.

 One pressing issue in using these tanks as pools is keeping the water clean and something you’d want to swim in.
 Regularly skimming the surface with a net can work well (albeit with more effort) as a pump filtration system.